joinpursuit/Pursuit-Core-Standards/curricula/android.md

 	We expect the fellows to be aware of the three pillars of Object Oriented Programming in Java:
 		<li>Encapsulation - declaring all methods and variables associated with an object's behavior and state respectively WITHIN the class itself, providing getter/setter methods rather than keeping all its fields publically accessible directly</li>
 		<li>Inheritance - passing state and behavior functionality from a parent class to a child class without having to rewrite all the same fields and methods</li>
-		<li>Polymorphism - the fact that classes at compile time can be defined statically as being a type of any class of which it is a child</li>
+		<li>Polymorphism - the fact that classes at compile time can be defined statically as being a type of any class of which it is a child, or from which is inherits funtionality (extends from a class, or implements an interface, respectively)</li>
 	</ul>
 <li>Access Modifiers</li>
 	<ul>
 	We expect fellows to differentiate between the four access modifiers:
 		<li>private: methods and fields declared as private can only be accessed from within the class they are declared</li>
 		<li>public: methods and fields declared as public can be accessed from outside the class</li>
-		<li>protected: methods and fields declared as private can only be accessed from within the class they are declared, and all child classes</li>
+		<li>protected: methods and fields declared as protected can only be accessed from within the class they are declared, and all child classes of said class</li>
-		<li>default (package-private): methods and fields declared without a specific access modifier can only be accessed from within the class they are declared, and any other class within the same package</li>
+		<li>default (package-private): methods and fields declared without a specific access modifier can only be accessed from within the class they are declared, and from any other class within the same package</li>
 	</ul>
 <li>Encapsulation, or "Keeping your Organs in you Body"</li>
 <li>"private" fields and "public" getter/setter methods</li>